agiilz/salesforce-ag-log-viewer/README.md

 ## Usage

-1. Open the Salesforce Log Viewer panel from the activity bar
+1. Open the Salesforce Log Viewer panel from the bottom panel area
 2. Use the toolbar buttons to:
    * Refresh logs manually
    * Toggle auto-refresh